iTwin/itwinjs-core/docs/core/learning/frontend/index.md

 # The App Frontend

-The frontend of an app refers to the layers of software that are concerned mainly with data display and user interaction., as described in the [app architecture overview](../../overview/SoftwareArchitecture.md).
+The frontend of an app refers to the layers of software that are concerned mainly with data display and user interaction, as described in the [app architecture overview](../../overview/SoftwareArchitecture.md).

 The frontend *always* runs inside a web browser.